Athuilya1307/Athuilya1307/README.md

 🚀 Experienced in building web applications using **Laravel, PHP, MySQL and REST APIs**

-⚛️ Currently expanding my full-stack expertise with **React, Node.js, Express.js and Prisma**
+⚛️ Expanding my full-stack expertise with **React, Node.js, Express.js and Prisma**

-🔐 Experienced with **Authentication, RBAC, Middleware, CRUD, REST APIs and approval workflows**
+🔐 Experienced with **Authentication, Authorization, RBAC, Middleware and approval workflows**

-📊 Worked on **dashboards, reporting systems, charts and business-oriented applications**
+📊 Experienced in building **dashboards, reporting systems, charts and business-oriented applications**

 🧠 Interested in **backend architecture, clean code, scalable APIs and real-world problem solving**

-🎯 Currently looking for **Full Stack Developer / Laravel Developer opportunities**

 ---